Study smarter with Fiveable

 The Hebrew alphabet operates on fundamentally different principles than English.
 Understanding these structural basics reveals how the writing system shapes the experience of reading sacred texts.

-Compare: Hebrew's lack of capitals vs. English capitalization—both systems handle proper nouns, but Hebrew relies on reader knowledge while English provides visual cues.
+Compare: Hebrew's lack of capitals vs. English capitalization.
+Both systems handle proper nouns, but Hebrew relies on reader knowledge while English provides visual cues.
 This becomes significant when discussing how Torah scrolls present God's name without special formatting.

-Hebrew letters carry meaning beyond their phonetic function, serving as numbers and vehicles for interpretive traditions unique to Jewish textual study.
+Hebrew letters carry meaning beyond their phonetic function, serving as numbers and as vehicles for interpretive traditions unique to Jewish textual study.

 | Concept | Key Points |